 Map: Print out the trail map before you head out.
 Not sure if the visitor center has maps; wasn’t open.

-Books: Could not locate this park in any of our books, not even the NJ Walk Book.
+Books: Different routes are in 60 Hikes Within 60 Miles: New York City and Best Day Hikes Near Philadelphia.
 Some info and history of the area can be found on njskylands.com. (scroll down a bit for Baldpate).

 Restrooms: None in parking lot.
 The trail kiosk map showed restrooms at the visitor center and lodge, which is 1.3 miles up the blue trail.
 Unsure of their availability.